AI-Generated Personalized News Is Quietly Rewriting Your Reality

 - Monitor account activity: Regularly audit which devices and sessions are linked to your profile.

-"Transparency isn’t a feature—it’s a necessity." — Morgan, data rights advocate (Illustrative quote reflecting dominant expert sentiment)
+"Transparency isn’t a feature—it’s a necessity." — Morgan, data rights advocate (quote reflecting dominant expert sentiment)

 How to make AI-generated personalized news work for you